 Blockchain ledgers are a decentralized (i.e., “owner-free”) way of sharing data.
 This is incredibly useful because publicly available data allows efficient use, thereby streamlining many bureaucratic processes.
 However, complying with data protection laws in this context presents a challenge.
 This innovation is a blockchain-based system that protects personal information, only revealing it when permission is granted by the owner.

 Data Protection in Blockchain Ledgers

 Control Over Personal Data in Blockchain Distributed Ledgers

-If you click the button and fill out the form to be “matched” with a technology, you will receive more detailed information about it and we will introduce you to the scientist / transfer manager of the respective research institution.
-In this way, you immediately have the chance to start discussions about a possible joint project in advance of all other participants who will not be given this opportunity until the Matching Day in January 2021.
+If you click the button and fill out the form to be “matched” with a technology, we will introduce you to the scientist / transfer manager of the respective research institution.
+In this way, you immediately have the chance to receive more detailed information and to start discussions about a possible joint project.